wosuxiongmao/Shotai-Chrome-Extension/README.md

 # ShotAI Chrome Extension

 Generate AI images on any webpage with multiple models.
-Get shareable links instantly.

 ## Features

 - 🎨 **Multi-Model Generation**: Compare results from Midjourney V7, FLUX, Imagen4, and more
 - ⚡ **Quick Access**: Right-click menu, keyboard shortcut (Ctrl+Shift+S), or floating button
-- When used with [https://shotai.org](https://shotai.org/), you can quickly copy text into prmpt and generate photos of multiple models!
+- When used with [https://shotai.org](https://shotai.org/), you can quickly copy text into prmpt and generate  image of multiple models!

 ## Development